LCL Shipping – How Does It Work?

 What is LCL shipping?

-LCL shipping is a method of shipment where the cargo doesn’t fill a full container – in other words, it takes up ‘less than a container load’.
-When shipping your goods this way, they will share container space with other shipments, so you’ll only pay for the space you use.
+LCL shipping is a method of shipment where your cargo doesn’t fill a full container – in other words, it takes up ‘less than a container load’.
+LCL shipping allows your goods to share container space with other small shipments to make up a full container between them.
+This way, you only pay for the space you use.

-The main difference between LCL and FCL (full container load) shipping is the amount of container space used.
-With LCL shipping, multiple smaller shipments are consolidated in one container, whereas FCL shipments will take up the whole of the container on their own.
+The main difference between LCL and FCL (full container load) shipping is how the container space is used.
+With LCL shipping, multiple smaller shipments are consolidated in one container, whereas FCL shipments will take up the whole of the container on their own, regardless of when they fill it.

 LCL is typically a more cost-effective way of shipping small volumes of goods.
 This makes it ideal for small businesses that aren’t yet ready to import full container loads.

-With LCL shipments, the shipping cost is based on the volume of space your goods occupy within the container.
-This tends to be calculated in cubic metres (CBM).
+With LCL shipments, the shipping cost is based on the volume of space your goods occupy within the container, or sometimes the weight, depending on which works out greater.
+This tends to be calculated in cubic metres (CBM) or KGs for weight, with a 1CBM to 1,000KGs ratio.
 With an FCL shipment, you will pay a flat fee for the full container space.

 Delivery of goods